mat7ias/RNCBot/README.md

 - [Kovan](https://faucet.kovan.network/)
 - [Goerli](https://faucet.goerli.mudit.blog/)

-Or use the [MetaMask faucets](https://faucet.metamask.io).
-It should detect which testnet you're on if you have MetaMask installed.
+Or if you have MetaMask installed then try the [MetaMask faucets](https://faucet.metamask.io).

 #### ERC20 Faucets